-A reader recently asked me how to find a good sourcing agent in China.
+A reader recently asked me how to find good sourcing agents in China.
 Many dark stories involving rogue sourcing agents have shaped my opinion on this topic.
 My response will probably sound radical to first-time importers.

 The way I see it, you have two options if you need someone on the ground to source and follow new suppliers…

 - You hire a Chinese girl with sourcing experience, who works in your office and that you trust 110%.
 But that only works if you have a local office with a reliable manager.
 Note: you should regularly check what she is doing, except maybe if she’s your wife.

 - You hire a foreign sourcing agency (who may or may not be based locally), with an established procedure and reference clients that you can call.
 That agent might or might not take possession of the goods and be your supplier.
 The most important is that they work transparently and give a quote for their service.

 My point is that there is nothing in between.